Arraya-lp/My-Portfolio/README.md

-# Data-Science-Bootcamp-8
+# My Portfolio
-My data portfolio for data analyst role
+This is my Data Portfolio for the Data Analyst role.
+The projects showcased here were completed during my Data Science Bootcamp.

 ## What I learned from this bootcamp